 According to the 2018 Homeless Count, there were 286 people experiencing homelessness in Kelowna.
 The city's shelters are consistently over capacity.
 There is a need to provide homes for people as a safer and more stable option than living on the streets and in shelters.

-We will be inviting the community to an open house to share further information about the proposal, likely in fall 2018.
+We will be inviting the community to an open house to share further information about the proposal on November 8, 2018.
 A rezoning will be required through the City of Kelowna.

 What is supportive housing?